Eating China Chinese Food

 3. Add fish and peanuts, stir fry for 4 or 5 minutes.

-Notes: For a spicier version, add 1 teaspoon of chilli oil or chilli sauce.
-Some restaurants have a sweet version.
-Just add a teaspoon of sugar.
-In Taiwan fish fry are usually Silver-stripe round herring (Spratelloides gracilis).
+For a spicier version, add 1 teaspoon of chilli oil or chilli sauce.
+Some restaurants serve a sweet version.
+Just add a teaspoon of sugar for this.
+In Taiwan fish fry are usually silver-stripe round herring (Spratelloides gracilis).